 - Click Connections in the BlueConic navigation bar.

 - Click Add Connection.

 - A pop-up window appears.
 Enter "Higher Logic" in the Search bar.

 - Click Higher Logic Connection.

-- Enter a name for the connection at the top of the page.
+- Enter a name for the connection at the top of the page, and Save your settings.

 Configuring a Higher Logic connection

 - Click Set up and run in the Authentication section in the left panel.

 - Enter your API username and API password credentials in the Authentication section of the Set up and run page.